psylink-me/psylink/schematics/power_module4.2/README.md

 # Main Features

-- Boosts the battery voltage up to 5V with a [TSP61220](https://www.ti.com/product/de-de/TPS61220) step-up converter
+- Provides 5V operating voltage for the Arduino and the rest of the circuit by boosts the battery voltage up to 5V with a [TSP61220](https://www.ti.com/product/de-de/TPS61220) step-up converter
 - Supports AAA batteries.
 Tested with 1.5V non-rechargeable, and 1.2V NiMH rechargeable.
 Plugged into "Keystone 82" battery clips
 - Generates 2.5V Reference Voltage (Vref) with a [LM321](https://www.ti.com/product/LM321) for the ground electrode and to serve as a baseline for the electrode modules
 - Exposes Arduino pins A0-A8, D2, D3, D10-D13